SunnyORCL/Iteam-DR-TF/docs/fss/replicating-filestorage.md

 #### 3. VARIABLES.TF

 Declare the variables that will be referenced for the FSS configuration.
-Supply the IAM attributes and resource variables that will be used in the <i>variables.tf</i> file.
+Supply the IAM attributes and resource variables that will be used in the `VARIABLES.tf` file.

 ```terraform
 ### IDENTITY VARIABLES ###